urbanairship/ios-library/README.md

 $ pod install
 ```

-Then delete all the dummy source code for the new extension and have it inherit from UAMediaAttachmentExtension:
+Then delete all the dummy source code for the new extension and have it inherit from UANotificationServiceEntension:

 ```
-import AirshipAppExtensions
+import AirshipExtensions

-class NotificationService: UAMediaAttachmentExtension {
+class NotificationService: UANotificationServiceEntension {

 }
 ```